theforeman/forklift/docs/production.md

 3. Clone this repository - `git clone https://github.com/theforeman/forklift.git`
 4. Enter the repository - `cd forklift`
 5. Make sure DNS is set up properly.
 This is a Foreman requirement, not an Ansible requirement.
+6. Determine the compatible versions of Foreman and Katello you want to install based on the Katello install instructions at https://www.theforeman.org/plugins/katello/3.16/installation/index.html.
+Replace the 3.16 in the URL with whatever version of Katello you want to install.

 For a release version in production: